Now that we have Ruby installed, it's time to start writing some Ruby code!

 If you're running Windows, create the

 studio_gamedirectory in the top-level

 C:\directory (represented by the backslash character) since Windows doesn't really have the concept of a user's home directory.
-To create the directory and change into it, type the following two commands at the command prompt (not in the text editor):
+To create the directory and change into it, type the following two commands at the command prompt (not in the code editor):

 mkdir \studio_game cd \studio_game

 Next, create a new file called

 studio_game.rb.
 Make sure to save the file in the